SaschaMet/E2E_ML_Scaleway/docs/blogpost.md

 You do not need a cloud provider to build a machine learning solution.
 After all, there are plenty of open-source machine learning frameworks that can run on local hardware.
 But if you want to develop sophisticated models in-house, you will likely run into scaling issues because training models on real-world data typically require large compute clusters.

 A cloud provider lets you quickly scale your computing power.
-You can, for example, train your model on a hundred GPUs at the same time.
+You can, for example, train your model on hundred GPUs at the same time.
 And the good thing is you don't have to buy them upfront.
 Most providers offer a pay-per-use model, so you only pay for the resources you use.

 The cloud also makes it easy for enterprises to experiment with machine learning capabilities and scale up as projects go into production and demand for those features increases.
 Also, AWS, Microsoft Azure, and Google Cloud Platform offer many machine learning options that don't require in-depth knowledge of AI, machine learning theory, or a team of data scientists.
-They even advertise with "Machine Learning per Drag & Drop" [[https://techcrunch.com/2019/05/02/microsoft-launches-a-drag-and-drop-machine-learning-tool-and-hosted-jupyter-notebooks/](https://techcrunch.com/2019/05/02/microsoft-launches-a-drag-and-drop-machine-learning-tool-and-hosted-jupyter-notebooks/)]
+They even advertise with [Machine Learning per Drag & Drop](https://techcrunch.com/2019/05/02/microsoft-launches-a-drag-and-drop-machine-learning-tool-and-hosted-jupyter-notebooks/).

 <br>